fabric8-launcher/launcher-creator-backend/README.md

 Each Capability exposes the following public API:

-### apply( capName, targetDir, props )
+### apply( capName, resources, targetDir, props )

 When called the Capability takes a list of all the Generators it will use, prepares the properties that it will pass on to each of them and calls their `apply()` function one by one.
-The end result will be that the user's project will have all the necessary files to work with and run the Capability.

-### generate( capName, resources, targetDir, props )

-When called the Capability takes a list of all the Generators it will use, prepares the properties that it will pass on to each of them and calls their `generate()` function one by one.
-The end result will be a Resource list with all the necessary builds, deployments, services, routes, config maps and secrets the user's project needs to run on OpenShift.
+The end result will be that the user's project will have all the necessary files and a Resource list with all the necessary builds, deployments, services, routes, config maps and secrets the user's project needs to run on OpenShift.

 ### info( )